dojot/dojot/iam/examples/x509_ejbca/README.md

 ***************************************************
 ```

-The important thing about this output is the values in front of *Username*
+The important thing about this output is these values in front of *Username*
 (**admin**) and *Password* (**+ihKMor2H24GikhRFNZFPCLP**).
 In your case, this
 values will be different.